proycon/anavec/README.rst

 Anavec is a proof-of-concept spelling correction/normalisation system inspired by TICCL  [Reynaert, 2010] and its use of anagram hashing.
 Words in a lexicon and background corpus are stored as **anagram vectors**, i.e. an unordered bag-of-characters model.
-These are gathered in a matrix and constitutes the initial training data.
+These are gathered in a matrix and constitute the initial training data.

 At testing, words to be corrected are similarly represented as anagram vectors, and gathered in a matrix.
-Subsequently, squared pairwise distances are computed between the two matrices, this acts as simpler heuristic approach to Levenshtein/edit distance as it can be more efficiently computed.
+Subsequently, squared pairwise distances are computed between the two matrices, this acts as a simpler heuristic approach to Levenshtein/edit distance as it can be more efficiently computed.
 The k-nearest neighbours are retrieved for each test instance, these represent anagrams and are in turn resolved to all possible correction candidates.